hoangchu/xview-codesamples/README.md

 # XView Code Samples
 This project provides code samples to illustrate the usage of XView.

-The concept of XView is different from those of other conventional way of Tridion templating solutions.
+The concept of XView is different from those of other conventional Tridion templating solutions.
 Read about the XView basic concept below to get started.

 # XView Basic Concept
 Before diving into XView coding it would be good to know about the basic concept of XView.